Program Goals and Values

 a) A Sociolinguistic View of Interpreter Education

-The overarching philosophy of program is that we bear legal and social responsibility for educating professional sign language interpreters to meet the communication access needs of the Commonwealth of Kentucky.
+The overarching philosophy of the program is that we bear legal and social responsibility for educating professional sign language interpreters to meet the communication access needs of the Commonwealth of Kentucky.
 The communication needs of Deaf, Deaf-Blind, Hard of Hearing, and hearing individuals are diverse, therefore we aim to prepare culturally-sensitive interpreters to work in a variety of settings.
-We also aim to prepare interpreters to work between ASL and English knowing that there are many variables that influence language use including, gender, ethnicity, social status, education, age, and bilingualism.
+We also aim to prepare interpreters to work between ASL and English knowing that there are many variables that influence language use including gender, ethnicity, social status, education, age, and bilingualism.
 Continually dialoguing with the diverse communities we serve ensures that their evolving needs are being met by changes in how we educate our students.

 b) ASL-centered Language Use